forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Approach 1: DFS from each element, optimized with memoization.
 Approach 2: Treat the matrix as a directed graph, with edges pointing from smaller value to larger value.
 Use BFS topological sort based on in-degree counting.
 Count the number of levels.

+**331. Verify Preorder Serialization of a Binary Tree**

+Approach 1: Similar to the deserialization part of "297.
+Serialize and Deserialize Binary Tree".
+Approach 2: Count outdegrees and indegrees.

 **332. Reconstruct Itinerary**

 Eulerian path.
 Choose a path (edge) and delete this path so that we won't go through the same path again.
 We can use a priority queue to hold the neighbors of each vertex.
 DFS until we meet a dead end and the path must be the "last part" of the final result.